-C. Challenges: vi.
-There is a shortage of staff across all departments which impacts development work and more so in areas where connectivity is poor. vii.
+Sub divisional Officer, IWD Bijit Deb C. Challenges: vi.
+There is a shortage of staff across all departments which impacts development work and more so it areas where connectivity is poor. vii.
 Not having an elected VC is a barrier.
-VC works as a bridge between the people and the departments.
-Communities' involvement in development is suffering due to the non-existence of VC. , , Sub-divisional A. Funds Officer, TWD- i.
+VC works as a bridge between the people and the department Communities' involvement in development is suffering due to the non-existence of VC.
+A. Funds ii.
 The department doesn't do any direct development work at the village level.
-The department is Bijit Deb primarily involved in implementing schemes relating to scholarships, stipends, forestry etc. The Dept doesn't work on any direct income-generating work.
-TWD gets only scheme-wise funds. ii.
-When a scheme is introduced, the department verifies beneficiaries with the help of VC/GP.
+The department is primarily involved in implementing schemes relating to scholarships, stipends, forestry etc. The Dedoesn't work on any direct income generating work.
+TWD gets only scheme wise funds. iii.
+When a scheme is introduced, the department verifies beneficiaries with the help of VC/GP. iii.
 TWD is not involved in how other departments function and make plans.
 B. Education: iv.
 Quality of education is very low.
-Early marriages and parents' unawareness and unwillingness impact education outcomes.
-Education Dept i.
-Department takes care of teachers' training, building maintenance, monitoring etc. Officer - ii.
-Quality of education and learning level is low due to two factors- Samiran a.
-Social circumstances and family situations including awareness among parents on education.
-Chakma b.
-Teachers' quality is an issue as well.
-Sub-Zonal i.
-The Sub-zonal committee is formed of members nominated by the ADC.
-Women's representation in Chairman, the committee is not a compulsion.
-Chira Kumar ii.
-The committee acts as a bridge between the VCs and the departments.
-The demands of the VC are raised and accordingly Sub-zonal office receives resources from departments which are then distributed. iii.
+Early marriages and parents' unawareness and unwillingness impacts. education outcomes.
+Education Dept Officer - Samiran Chakma i.
+Department takes care of teachers' training, building maintenance, monitoring etc. ii.
+Quality of education and tearning level is low due to two factors- a.
+Social circumstances and family situations including awareness among parents on education. b. teachers' quality is an issue as well.
+Sub-Zonal Chairman the Sub-zonal committee is formed of members nominated by the ADC.
+Women's representation the committee is not a compulsion.
+Chira Kumar The committee acts as a bridge between the VCs and the departments.
+The demands of the VC are raised and accordingly Sub-zonal office receives resources from departments which are then distributed.
+III.
 There is a lack of coordination between departments and this even leads to the wrong selection of beneficiaries.
-The beneficiary selection for a scheme does get impacted by political favouritism.
-Livelihoods iv.
+The beneficiary selection for a scheme does get impacted by political favouritism. iv.
 Jhum cultivation is the main source of livelihood for the tribal.
 Those who have stopped jhum are now dependent on MGNREGA, fishery, or plantation.
 Farmers need training and support.
 Krishi Kendras and other govt. initiatives are not very impactful.
-Education: vi.
-Education is suffering due to multiple reasons- lack of teachers, inaccessible/unconnected schools, and language of instructions and textbooks are huge barriers.
-Challenges: i.
-Coordination between departments needs to be improved for better planning and implementation. ii.
-The planning for untied funds can be done through special committees formed of educated youth and other people from the local areas.
+Education: Fducation is suffering due to multiple reasons- lack of teachers, inaccessible/unconnected schools, and language of instructions and textbooks are buge barriers.
+Coordination between departments needs to be improved for better planning and implementation the planning for untied funds can be done through special committees formed of educated youth and other people from the local areas.
 Till the time VCs are elected providing greater opportunity form common public to be involved on the processes would help.
-SHG Members i.
-Primary motivation to join SHG among the women is to avail opportunities for income and Trainer generation.
-However, there is a lack of training and support and the SHG members utilise their own traditional knowledge for livelihood activities which include piggery, poultry, and farming. ii.
+SHG Members and Trainer i.
+Primary motivation to join SHG among the women is to avail opportunities for income generation.
+However, there is a lack of training and support and the SHG members utilise their own traditional knowledge for livelihood activities which include piggery, poultry, and farming ii.
 It is noticed that women from ADC blocks are more eager to learn new skills and earn a good living by doing their own business.
 As a next step TRLM should put more focus on training the SHG members in the ADC blocks. iii.
 Gram Sabha: SHG members don't attend any VC meetings - they aren't made aware of such events.
 Some members said their husbands have attended such meetings.
-III.
-Bokafa - mixed block